lilactown/helix-date-field-example/README.md

   sense to control the state of the fields in the parent component of all 3 fields and the submit button.

-The main tension in this problem is how to create encapsulate, reusable components while also accommodating cross-field validation.
+The main tension in this problem is how to create encapsulated, reusable components while also accommodating cross-field validation.

 The implementation takes the following approach:

-0. `date-field` and `date-range` components implement behavior, style and structure to display the right UI based on props passed to it.
+0. `date-field` and `date-range` components implement the style and structure to display the right UI based on props passed to it.
 They have no local state.
 1. Validation logic is handled locally within these components.
    1. `date-field` contains the logic for checking the date format and showing an error message